 Smoking is an extremely bad habit, but most of us already know that.
 Just because we know that it doesn’t mean that we stop.
 Just like drinking, some justify themselves as social smokers.
 Is there such a thing?
-Resources, like this quiz to discover your smoker profile from Nicotinell, should help you establish if you are indeed a social smoker.
+Resources, like this quiz to discover your smoker profile from Nicotinell, should help you establish if you are indeed a social smoker and if you need help quitting smoking.

 This guide will explain how you can continue with your social calendar without adding smoking into the mix.